kunigami/kunigami.github.io/_books/moorish-spain.md

 ## Epilogue

 The author dismisses the romantic narrative that Moorish Spain was all good and Christians destroyed it.
-He provides some possibilities:
+He provides some possibilities for this narrative:

 * Colonizer's guilt from the Enlightenment.
 This is perhaps from the generalization of the colonization of the new world by Europeans.
 * There are surviving texts of Muslims mourning their lost lands.